exoclime/HELIOS/README.md

 The original basic input data for HELIOS has now been moved to Zenodo.
 It can be accessed here: https://zenodo.org/records/17425932
+The bash script install_input_files.bash in the main directory has also been updated accordingly to download the archive directly from Zenodo and to decompress it into the corresponding folder.
+For that latter task, the unzip command line tool needs to be available.
+Otherwise, the zip archive contents can be extracted manually.

 ### New version 3.0 --- released July 2022 ###